top of page

 Hot pavement can harm your dog’s paws.
 Always check the ground temperature before walks.
 If the pavement is too hot for you to walk on barefoot, it’s too hot for their feet.
 Consider dog booties or stick to grassy surfaces, where temperatures are cooler.

-Using paw wax can provide a protective layer against heat and prevent cracking or irritation, ensuring their paws stay comfy and safe.
+Using paw wax provides a protective layer against heat and prevents cracking or irritation, ensuring their paws stay comfy and safe.

 A well-groomed dog tends to be more comfortable in warmer weather.
-Regular brushing can help remove excess fur, which improves airflow to the skin and keeps them cooler.
-For double-coated breeds, a summer cut may be beneficial but consult a professional groomer or veterinarian to ensure it is done safely.
+Regular brushing helps remove excess fur, improving airflow to the skin and keeping them cooler.
+For double-coated breeds, a summer cut may be beneficial.
+Always consult a professional groomer or veterinarian to ensure it is done safely.

 If you notice any of these symptoms, promptly relocate your dog to a cooler area, provide water, and seek veterinary assistance if they don’t improve quickly.